Calculation

 Created

-Date of calibration creation in the respective directory.
+Date of the calibration creation in the respective directory.

 Caution:

-When copying or moving an arbitrary file, the Created field contains the date of this copy or move.
+When copying or moving an arbitrary file, the Created field contains the date of this copy or move operation.

 Modified